MattV-NL/Workster-Client/README.md

 This is a project using React.js that I created with my background of the construction industry in mind. [https://mattv-nl.github.io/Work-Weather-Analyzer/](https://github.com/MattV-NL/Work-Weather-Analyzer)

-This project will allow a user to enter information regarding the work they have in their work scope as well as information about the weather affecting their work scope.
+This project will allow a user to enter information regarding the work they have in their work scope.
 The app will then display the information in charts and tables for the user to see.
+The weather information is retreived from an API based on the users location.
+I plan to implement a inp[ut in the future for the user to enter in their desired location to get the weather information for.

 A user can see the details of the work information they entered by clicking on the cell in the table of the data they want to inspect.